 - The smaller the better, when it comes to page resources!

-- Properly configure the server and plan for growth
+- Properly configure the server

 - Don’t forget accessibility!

 As a reminder, check back each week for another principle that we distilled from Google’s Mobile Friendly Test tool, DigitalDashboard.gov, and the Information Technology & Innovation Foundation (ITIF) Benchmarking Report.
 We will provide a description of the issue, a method to detect the issue, and solutions to eliminate or prevent the issue from appearing your site to help make it more mobile-friendly.